hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_conducting_experiments_on_a_dista_6c1f7bd9-ea68-4da7-9535-4964869aeeda-0_1.content.md

 ## About the Wallpaper

 The wallpaper depicts a scene from a distant moon where a team of Ainautes are performing experiments in an alien environment.
-The massive gas giant in the background adds to the awe-inspiring view of this extraterrestrial world.
+The massive gas giant in the background adds to the awe-inspiring view of this Ex<wbr>tra<wbr>terre<wbr>strial world.

 ## Our Mission